Can Carpets and Rugs be Toxic? (Truth Revealed)

 What Is the Least Toxic Rug Material?

-Natural fibers like organic cotton, wool, hemp, and jute are the best options for non toxic rugs.
-These materials are typically free from harmful dyes and pesticides, making them a much safer choice for your home.
+Natural fibers like organic cotton, wool, hemp, and jute are among the safest rug materials because they're typically free from harmful dyes and pesticides.

 Plus, natural rugs don't require the same kind of chemical treatments that synthetic options do, like stain resistance or color fastness.